Techwizz-somboo/Rustycraft/README.md

 - [x] Health + fall damage
 - [ ] (soon) block entities, including chests

-Feather currently only supports 1.13.2 clients and world saves.
+Rustycraft currently only supports 1.13.2 clients and world saves.
 In the future, additional versions will be supported.

 ### Compiling
 Compile the server yourself to try it out: